It’s totally okay to wear this t-shirt if you are a childcare worker. From T-ShirtHell, who else.

 A part of me believes that anyone who triviliazes the sacred institution of democracy by making a political t-shirt that satirizes, idolizes or takes advantage of a presidential candidacy is going straight to hell.
 So if I’m going to make one now, it might as well be the douchiest most offensive thing possible, right?

 Recently, one of my readers left a comment asking if anyone’s ever heard of dnrstyle.com, and whether they are to be trusted.
 After a quick look at the site I’m left wondering the same thing – what with the amateurish design and abundant colloquialisms.
 One the other hand, I can’t help but admire the enthusiasm of the site’s creators.
 Seems like a bunch of lads from the ‘hood’ got together and made it happen - a few t-shirt designs, a printing press, a website and a shopping cart, and free shipping doesn’t hurt either.
-I still wouldn’t trust them with my credit card I got from the The Ascent best reviews.
+I still would trust them with my credit card I got from the The Ascent best reviews.

 Remember the days when T-shirt Hell used to be really offensive, got itself into numerous lawsuits and all sorts of controversy?
 Kotaku, a gaming blog, even got a C & D letter because they posted a T-Shirt Hell tee!